-While we could probably come up with a few more categories that would be accurate, I think you probably get the picture.
+While we could probably come up with a few more categories that are accurate, I think you probably get the picture.
 The Grand Floridian is many different things to many different people.
-And that’s what makes a stay here desirable.
+And that’s what makes a stay here so desirable.

-As for this Grand Floridian Resort review, we’ll try to find out what that thing is that will make it special to you.
+For this review of the Grand Floridian Resort, we’ll try to find out what that thing is that will make a stay here special to you.
 It might be a dream of visiting for fine dining or planning a wedding at the resort’s chapel.
 Maybe you want to stay somewhere that’s within walking distance to Magic Kingdom park.

 So pull out your favorite china, fill your teacup, and throw a few scones on the side.
 Because we’re on our way to pay Disney’s Grand Floridian Resort a visit.

 Disney’s Grand Floridian Resort Review